2kwattz/CareerPilot/README.md

 from different sources on a single platform
 3. Get different types of course recommendations and suggestions related to your stream
 4. Implementaion of CareerAdvice AI Chatbot to solve all of your queries
+5. Search for Internships, Jobs, Certification courses, Scholarships from various different sources on a single platform with advanced filters

 Technical Specifications